tonioloewald/Foldermark/nodejs/README.md

 * Streaming (nodejs) all content is automagically streamed where appropriate
 * **TODO**: **Edit your site online** effortlessly (even on mobile devices)
 * **TODO**: inheritance
-* **TODO**: detect file changes outside foldermark's purview and update internal indices automagically (perhaps using https://github.com/paulmillr/chokidar)
+* **TODO**: detect file changes outside foldermark's purview and update internal indices automagically (changes are now being detected with chokidar, but changes are not yet being made).

 Setup
 -----